andreapatane/checkGP/README.md

 # checkGP
 Matlab implementation of the methods described in [Robustness Guarantees for Bayesian Inference with Gaussian Processes](https://arxiv.org/abs/1809.06452).
+Here we provide custom code for GP training in Matlab, and all the scripts and functions used to obtain the plots included in the paper.

 ## Requirements
 The main requirement for running the code is of course a: